-Now, I personally don’t believe that there is some conscious entity that somehow dictated a meaning of life.
-Some universal target to strive too, that for some mysterious reason is kept a secret to us.
+How do we start celebrating life?
+I don’t believe that there is some rule that dictates a meaningful life.
 Something like ‘never break this arbitrary set of 10 rules’ or ‘you should use this lifetime to figure out how to make the perfect pancake’ or ‘have amazing sex with as many people as possible’.
 (I might be wrong though, so please don’t let me hold you back from trying… And hit me up when you figured the pancake thing out.)
-However, we are stuck on this planet together.
-Stuck in these bodies with all their short-comings as well as their amazing abilities.
-So, we might as well figure out how to make the best of it.

 1) Celebrate your body

-“Yes, yes I know.
-I should get my ass off of the couch and push myself to train harder”, you might think.
-But this is not what I am trying to tell you here.
-Instead, I would like to encourage you to move in soft ways.
+I would like to encourage you to move in soft ways.
 Go for a walk, try some Yin yoga, swim some relaxed laps in the local pool.
 Take a moment every day to stretch and strain and move your muscles in ways that feel good.
-Give your body the attention it deserves!
-Your body works hard for you every day.
-It is the source of every happy feeling you have ever felt.
 And finding the movements that feel good for you, is the way to say thank you.
 Thank you, body.

 2) Schedule time for contemplation

 Yes, I know.
 I sneak this one in every single blog.
 But that just goes to say how important I think it is to have room for contemplation in your life.
-Every happy or sad moment in our life, is only as happy or sad as we make it.
-When somebody calls me a jackass who wastes his time writing shit blogs, I could become very angry, or sad, or maybe I wouldn’t take it too seriously and feel quite unmoved.
-The point here is that it is not this name-caller (with a terrible taste in blogs) who gives me the emotion.
-I am the one who gives myself the emotion.
+Other people cannot give me an emotion.
 How I relate to what this other person says, is the only thing that determines how I will feel about it.

-And it is because of this, that it makes perfect sense to reserve some time for contemplation.
-To take some time on a daily basis to do nothing but observing our own thoughts and feelings and conscious experience.
-Your inner world is the most profound thing you will ever be able to experience, trust me, and it needs some precious time and attention to come to blossom.
+I take some time on a daily basis to do nothing but observe my own thoughts and feelings.
 Read here how to ‘think outside the tub’ and learn how to ride the waves of your thoughts and feelings.

 3) Keep a journal

 OK great, you mastered the art of living in the moment and are no longer the victim of thoughts about past and future.
 Hooray!
-Only… you just realized that this also means that you are no longer able to actually plan what to do in the days and weeks ahead of you.
-No longer able to daydream.
-To think back on your past mistakes and learn from them, or to be grateful of what happened to you in the past days.
-And these things are vitally important as well to live a celebrated life!
+Only… you just realized that this also means that you are no longer able to actually plan anything.

 Not to worry, way ahead of you.
-While these things all deserve plenty of attention, they don’t need to receive your attention at any random moment of the day.
 How about you simply start a new habit.
 It can be as simple as buying a little booklet and reserve 10 minutes every morning after waking up to write down some thoughts, doodle style.
-After your thoughts have left your mind and settled on the paper, you might want to add some more text.
-For example, write a detailed plan for the day ahead of you, add a good intention for the day and close your record with 3 things that you are grateful for.
 All done!
 And no longer any need for all these obsessive thoughts 🙂

 4) Be like a child.
 Play!

-The other way is to see the challenge for the game that it is.
 The whole world, all of society, is made up of nothing more than a big collection of games.
 And everybody, if they know it or not, is participating in these games.
-The games might overlap here and there, and they might have vague rules, but that makes it all the easier to do a little playful cheating here and there.
-Just set yourself up for success!
+Just do a little playful cheating here and there.
+Set yourself up for success!

 Aspiring a job in finance but not as good with math as the people around you?
-Just stop aspiring this job, stupid!
+Just stop aspiring to this job, silly!
 Finance is just not your kind of game.
 There will be plenty of other games where you are better than the people around you.
-“But my salary will be lower”.
-Well, how about you exchange the ‘who can get the most money’-game for the ‘who celebrates life to the fullest’-game?

 5) Find your source of ecstasy

 We humans are capable of many states of being.
 And some of these states, states that most of us rarely venture upon, are ecstatic.
-Never do we feel as alive as when we experience ecstasy.
-And it is these experiences that we look for when we ‘break our routine’.
-When we aimlessly walk into nature and get ourselves lost.
-When we meet up with an old group of friends and go out in the city center.
-When we sign up for a new art course.
-When we talk to a stranger.
-We look for this feeling of being outside our normal self.
-Of overflowing in some sense.
 A rapturous feeling that presents itself only when we are vulnerable enough to expose ourselves to new and uncertain situations.

-The funny thing is that it is possible to discover a reliable source of ecstasy for yourself.
-For me, I find it in ecstatic dancing sessions.
-A style of free-form dance without intoxication or chit-chat.
-In his book The Art of Losing Control, Jules Evan recommends anybody to figure out what type of events give you your personal dose of ecstacy.
-And then to visit these places on a weekly basis.
+In his book The Art of Losing Control, Jules Evan recommends us to figure out what type of events give us our personal dose of ecstasy.
 To nourish and bathe yourself in these strong and other-worldly feelings regularly.

 Armed with this advice, my little grass-hopper, I now invite you to go out into the world and play, discover and celebrate life!